 On the evening of June 16, 2005, while driving alongside his company commander, Capt.
 John W. Maloney, an improvised explosive device exploded directly underneath the Humvee in which Erik was traveling.
 He paid the ultimate price in our fight against terrorism in Ramadi, Iraq at the age of 26.

 Erik left behind his only child, seven year old daughter, Taylor Mae.
-As you know, the Joshua Chamberlain Society has always had as its goal the support of severely wounded military service members, and the also families of killed-in-action heroes.
 We are excited and honored to have the opportunity to show the Heldt family how much we appreciate their family sacrifice by supporting Taylor.

-As Taylor’s college years approach, Gail was worried about how she was going to be able to bridge the gap between the government assistance that is provided to children of killed-in-action service members for college expenses, and what college actually costs.
-As our support, we have already made a significant donation to a 529 plan to help cover Taylor’s college expenses and plan to continue to fund that account to get it to the point that we are able to completely cover any shortfall she has in college expenses.
-In short, w e look forward to helping Taylor with her college expenses and otherwise letting her know that the members and friends of the Joshua Chamberlain Society appreciate the hole that is left in her heart when her dad sacrificed all on our behalves.
+As Taylor’s college years approached, Gail was worried about how she was going to be able to bridge the gap between the government assistance that is provided to children of killed-in-action service members for college expenses, and what college actually costs.
+JCS made a significant donation to a 529 plan to help cover Taylor’s college expenses It has been an honor to support Taylor in her college journey, and beyond as she became an elementary school teacher to let her know that the members and friends of the Joshua Chamberlain Society appreciate the hole that is left in her heart when her dad sacrificed all on our behalves.